Law Blog

 What Is Civil Litigation?

-If an attorney says they specialize in civil litigation, it might be challenging for someone who doesn’t hear that term often to know what it means and if the legal issue they’re facing falls under that umbrella.
+If an attorney says they focus in civil litigation, it might be challenging for someone who doesn’t hear that term often to know what it means and if the legal issue they’re facing falls under that umbrella.
 And we can’t blame them, either – the legal world tends to get confusing.
 The good news is…

 Read more